 Suggested Match Class Exclusions

-Suggested Match Class Exclusions are used to exclude specific CSS classes from suggested matches when tagging features in the Visual Design Studio.
+Suggested Match Class Exclusions are used to exclude specific CSS classes from suggested matches when tagging features or targeting an element for a guide step in the Visual Design Studio.
 Classes that should be excluded are classes with dynamic IDs or any classes that may result in an unstable or overly generic tag.

-Note: Excluding a class from suggested match does not prevent it from being collected in raw events and it can still be used for guide targeting.
+Note: Excluding a class from suggested match does not prevent it from being collected in raw events.

 Why exclude a class?

-When tagging features in the Visual Design Studio, the Feature Element Matching tagging tool is used to select an element in your app and create a unique targeting rule.
+When tagging features in the Visual Design Studio, the element tagging tool is used to select an element in your app and create a unique targeting rule.
 That rule should only match that target element among all of your Pendo click event data.
 The tagging tool can suggest a target rule, provide a list of parent elements, or allow you enter a custom targeting rule.

 The Suggested Match option looks at the properties of the element you selected and suggests a unique identifier.
 The tagging tool uses a Sizzle query to find elements, looks for custom HTML attributes that have been identified in your app, and removes CSS classes that are on the Suggested Match Class Exclusions list.
 The results prioritize elements that are typically unique in most applications, like IDs, custom HTML attributes, or CSS classes.